 What are some of the biggest challenges Hodges has faced and how are we working to address them?

 You can’t pick up the newspaper or anything dealing with the political environment without hearing some indictment about higher education.
 There is the accusing finger of blame pointed at higher education and not without some cause.
 The other thing you hear is tying a workforce imperative to higher education outcomes.
 Hodges University (and before that, International College) has always understood that the education we offer does tie to a career or has a workforce imperative.
 Almost exclusively, everything we do ties into the workforce.
 Almost every Hodges University professor who is teaching in these programs has been working in the field he or she teaches or is currently working in that field.
-So, if one of the issues concerning higher education is tying programs to the workforce, I would say we’re doing a very good job of addressing that issue with programs such as accounting, physical therapist assistant, clinical mental health counseling, nursing and more.
+So, if one of the issues concerning higher education is tying programs to the workforce, I would say we’re doing a very good job of addressing that issue with programs such as accounting, physical therapist assistant, nursing and more.

 What are the three biggest differentiators between Hodges and schools such as Keiser or Rasmussen?